Getting Started with Conduit

 A webhook maps an email address to an HTTP endpoint.
 When an email arrives at the address, Conduit posts the message to your endpoint.

-Public domain vs. custom domain
+Public domain compared to custom domain

 webhook-01HX...@incoming.conduit.email